SuPythony/SuPythony/README.md

 ## ❗Other Interests

 - I love learning (spoken) languages - you might occasionally catch me reading in Esperanto
-- I'm passionate about mathematics and computer science - both in theory and practics
+- I'm passionate about mathematics and computer science - both in theory and practice
 - I'm a fan of board games (and yes, video games too - especially strategy and puzzle)
+- I'm a bookworm
 - I enjoy playing the guitar

 ---